DCC-EX/dcc-ex.github.io/docs/reference/hardware/pin-vpin-allocations.md

 resolved automatically at startup.

 Refer to
-`reference/developers/hal:hal programming interface`{.interpreted-text
-role="ref"} for further information.
+`reference/developers/hal:hal programming interface` for further information.

 When adding PCF8574s, select an unused VPin that allows a total of 8 consecutive numbers for all I/O pins.